Howie and Debbie Holmes Holmes Family

 Howie and Debbie have three children – Emily (Ryan) Jackson, Abby (Shastri) Seenath, and Nathaniel; and two grandchildren – Sean and Azaria Jackson.
 Debbie actively serves at PBC in the music ministry and in the children’s ministry, using her teaching degree from LBC and years of experience teaching the third and fourth graders at Fredericksburg Christian School.
 She is employed by the Culpeper County Library.

 The link below is to the video of Howie’s Celebration of Life Service.
-Note: The first 1 minute and 43 seconds is mute.
+Note: The first 1 minute and 43 seconds has no audio.